“How do I consistently spend time with God?”

 “Look at the nations and watch—and be utterly amazed.
 For I am going to do something in your days that you would not believe, even if you were told.” – Habakkuk 1:5

-I had a girls night at my house a few weeks ago.
+A couple of years ago, I had a girls night at my house with a few of my closest friends.
 It’s one of my favorite things to do.
 The pizza arrived just after my friends did.
 We opened the boxes and popped open a bottle of wine.
 Then, we each found a place to perch on the kitchen counter — hopping down every so often to grab another slice.
-I don’t know why conversations are so much better when they happen on kitchen counters, but I’ve always found that they are.
+I don't know why conversations are so much better when they happen on kitchen counters, but I’ve always found that they are.

 We talked about all kinds of things that night — our relationships, our friendships and, after awhile, our faith.
 That’s when a friend said something I haven’t been able to stop thinking about since.
 She said, “People need to stop talking about God like He’s boring.”
 I couldn’t agree more.

 Christianity wasn’t a part of my life growing up — it was just never something I was interested in.

 That only got worse somewhere around middle school when I joined up with a youth group to go to camp.
 On our first night there, my friends and I were curled up together on the top bunk long after lights out.
 We were giggling, and talking about nail polish, or something of equally grave importance when, all of a sudden, one of the other youth group girls walked in.
 She was the goodie-goodie of the youth group, the tattle-tale type so, up until that moment, I’d kept my distance.

 She walked in, surveyed the room, and then, seeing that our light was still on, she shook her head in disapproval.
 Then in the most motherly tone I’ve ever heard, she said, “It’s time to go to bed girls.”